01 of 10

 Turn Off the Power

 Locate your home's electrical service panel.
 Also known as a breaker box or fuse box, the service panel is usually located in a remote area such as a basement, kitchen pantry, garage, hallway, or closet.
-Turn off the power to the circuit for the new outlet by switching off the circuit breaker at your home's service panel (breaker box).
+Turn off the power to the circuit for the new outlet by switching off the circuit breaker.
+Go back to the outlet that you intend to work on.
 Use a non-contact voltage tester to test each of the wires in the outlet's electrical box.
-The test should verify that no voltage is present in any of the wires.Continue to 3 of 9 below.
+The test should verify that no voltage is present in any of the wires.Continue to 4 of 10 below.

 Install Pigtail Wires

 Install pigtails if there is more than one cable in the box.
 Using a scrap of the same type of circuit cable, cut 6-inch lengths of each type of wire in the cable.
 Strip one end of each pigtail at 1/2 inch and the other end at 3/4 inch.
 The 1/2-inch end will be connected to the circuit wires with a wire nut, while the 3/4-inch end will be shaped into a hook and connected to an outlet screw terminal.

-Join the bare copper (or green insulated) ground wire to the ground wires in the circuit cables using a wire connector, following the manufacturer's directions.
-Do the same with the white (neutral) wires, then the black (hot) wires, so you have one ground, one white, and one black pigtail.
+Join the bare copper (or green insulated) pigtail to the ground wires in the circuit cables, using a wire connector, following the manufacturer's directions.
+Do the same with the white (neutral) pigtail, then the black (hot) pigtail, so you have one ground, one white, and one black pigtail.

-Note: If the electrical box is metal, install an additional grounding pigtail and connect it to the ground screw on the box, as described in the next step.
-The outlet will have its own separate grounding pigtail.Continue to 6 of 9 below.
+Note: If the electrical box is metal, install an additional grounding pigtail and connect it to the ground screw on the box.
+The outlet will have its own separate grounding pigtail.Continue to 7 of 10 below.

 Connect the Ground Wire